-The Stepped Ramp Alternative would provide a ramped pedestrian plaza connecting Peter Minuit Plaza, the East River Esplanade, and Broad Street through a stepped ramp that would elevate pedestrian traffic over the Battery Park Underpass.
-This alternative would create an Americans with Disabilities Act-compliant (ADA), grade-separated connection for pedestrians while providing the feel of an esplanade.
+The Stepped Ramp Alternative would provide a ramped pedestrian plaza connecting Peter Minuit Plaza, the East River Esplanade, and Broad Street through a stepped ramp that would elevate pedestrian traffic over the BPU (a potential configuration is shown in Figure S-2).
+This alternative would create an Americans with Disabilities Act (ADA)-compliant, grade-separated connection for pedestrians while providing the feel of an esplanade.
 The southern boundary of the stepped ramp would consist of an at-grade landing, approximately 110 feet wide, at the northern curb line of Whitehall Street between One New York Plaza and Marginal Street.
 The stepped ramp would rise from this landing at a rate that is consistent with that of the BPU until it reaches an elevation of approximately 24 feet, which corresponds to the northernmost point of the BMB.
 At this elevation, the stepped ramp would connect to a bridge/platform, which would span from the southwest corner of the intersection of South and Broad Streets and the East River Esplanade.
 Access from the intersection of Broad and South Streets to the elevated bridge/platform would be provided from the southern sidewalk of Broad Street via a staircase, while access from the East River Esplanade would be provided through a ramp.
-The entrance to the Battery Park Underpass would remain in its existing location under this alternative.
-This alternative would result in similar impacts as compared to the Proposed Action.
+The entrance to the BPU would remain in its existing location under this alternative.
+This alternative would result in similar impacts as compared with the Proposed Action.

 Under this alternative, the elevated ramped plaza would interfere with views of the BMB, a historic resource.
-However, this alternative would also involve the construction of an over-water esplanade structure from which the East River bulkhead, an historic resource, could be viewed.
+However, this alternative would also involve the construction of an overwater esplanade structure from which the East River bulkhead, a historic resource, could be viewed.
 In this regard, this alternative would have a positive effect on historic resources.